 In inbound calls, agents are at the receiving end of the concerns or feedback of the users.
 Hence, they are expected to exercise empathy, understanding, and proper demeanor during calls.

 They need to be as polite and calm as possible despite the attitude or predisposition of the customer.

 On the other hand, agents in charge of outbound customer service are the initiators.
 They aggressively call users, pitch to them, and encourage them to purchase.

 This makes the agents’ training more centered on emotional intelligence, negotiation, and sales-specific.
 They are trained to be in tune with the customer’s emotions.

 Relationship between inbound and outbound customer service

 It is a general misconception to assume that the two functions are independent of each other.
 In fact, they are very intertwined and related to each other.

-Call center companies both employ these two strategies to efficiently establish a good rapport with their clients.
+Call center companies both employ these two strategies to establish a good rapport with their clients efficiently.
 With the end goal of increasing the visibility and credibility of businesses, call centers use these two to maintain high sales and customer satisfaction.

 They utilize the insights they gain from both inbound and outbound operations to create a custom plan that reflects the needs and wants of the consumers.